platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 # Good enough modelling software practice - a use case

-Viable North Sea (ViNoS) is a socio-ecological model of the German North Sea coastal fisheries [@Lemmen2023;@Lemmen2024] coded in NetLogo [@Wilensky1999] embedded in a larger software system containing data, and Python/R data pre- and postprocessing scripts.
+Viable North Sea (ViNoS) is a socio-ecological model of the German North Sea coastal fisheries [@Lemmen2023;@Lemmen2024] coded in NetLogo [@Wilensky1999] and embedded in a larger software system containing data, and Python/R data pre- and postprocessing scripts.
 Its source code is managed by Git, with a primary SCM service on an academic Gitlab[^vinos-gitlab] and a secondary one on public Github.
 On the primary SCM, GitLab issues provide the ticketing system, a CI produces docker images of the software and its dependencies for different versions of the underlying operating system and the NetLogo IDE and then performs unit and replicability testing.
 As part of the CD, a small production simulation generates model results and pushes them to a static web page on the SCM service; the documents provided with the model (ODD, JOSS, this manuscript, and others) are compiled from their version-controlled sources to pdfs and uploaded.
 The CD is integrated with Mkdocs and pushes to a public readthedocs instance for the user guide.
 On the secondary CI, a release management hooks into Zenodo to provide permanent and DOI citable archives for each model release.
 Locally, a pre-commit workflow, triggered upon each `git` `commit` ensures that the copyrights and license catalogs are complete for each file, that all structured documents comply with their respective type definition, and that python codes conform to PEP8 coding standards.
 The tools used for this are `reuse`, `black`, `flake8`, more general formatters to remove empty line endings, syntax checkers for metadata in `yaml`, `toml`, and `json` structured formats, and the general-purpose code beautifier `prettier`.

 In the program root folder, a `CITATION.cff` suggests how to cite the software, a `codemeta.json` provides package metainformation, a `ChangeLog.md` the user-oriented change information.
 Every directory contains at least a `ReadMe.md`.
-The model has been archived on Zenodo with a version tracking DOI; it has also been deposited on OpenABM, together with its ODD [@Lemmen2023].
+The model has been archived on Zenodo, and on CoMSES.net together with its ODD [@Lemmen2023].
 A software paper has been published in JOSS [@Lemmen2024].

 <!-- Add research directory, add harmony, add transparent review process, add conda -->